tkf/Kaleido.jl/README.md

 Behind the scene, `@batchlens` composes various `Lens`es from Setfield.jl and Kaleido.jl to do its job.
 Those lenses are also useful by themselves.
-For example, the lens `to𝕀` above (the naming is borrowed from TransformVariables.jl) can be used to access a property/field/location of an object using different parametrization.
+For example, the lens `settingas𝕀` above (the naming is borrowed from TransformVariables.jl) can be used to access a property/field/location of an object using different parametrization.
 Those lenses can be composed manually for accessing and modifying of